korakinos/mpv-srt-tools/README.md

 * `Alt + 6`	# Concatenate number 6
 * `Alt + D`	# Exit slice deletion mode

+**Note:** If these key combinations conflict with others on your system, you can change them by modifying the last lines of `mpv-timecodes-to-srt.lua`.
+(Mac users might want to change "`Alt`" to "`Meta`".)

 #### Alt + W (Write SRT template file)

 Pressing `Alt + W` writes the stored timecodes out to an SRT file "subtitles-template.srt", sorted by the start of each timecode pair.
-(Any preexisting file of that name is backed up by renaming.)
+(Any preexisting file of that name is backed up by renaming, e.g. "`subtitles-template-backup-2022-08-24T20:52:23.srt`".)
 The file will look something like this:

 ```srt
 1